NicholasEaster/WeatherMVC/README.md

 ﻿# WeatherMVC

-A basic project that shows off the Model View Controller software design pattern
+A basic project that shows off the Model View Controller software design pattern.